Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool adds an inline review comment to a specific line in a file within a pull request on GitHub.
-This is a specific verb-resource pairing and distinguishes from the sibling 'add_pr_comments' which likely adds general comments.
+The description clearly states the specific action: 'Adds an inline review comment to a specific line in a file within a PR.'
+It uses a specific verb and resource, and distinguishes the tool from its sibling 'add_pr_comments' which likely adds general (non-inline) comments.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.